 - Sound articulate and well-educated: Make a positive impression with your impressive vocabulary.

-Here, we’ve curated a list of the 500 most common English words that you’re likely to encounter in daily life.
+Here, we’ve curated a list of the 500 most common English words with meaning that you’re likely to encounter in daily life.

-The list of words given below is sorted in alphabetical order.
+The list of daily used English words with meaning and sentence given below is sorted in alphabetical order.

 List of Words(A-G)